asayers/cbdr/README.md

 digits in the PID.
 This was a measureable source of variance and had to be fixed by padding the formatted PID with spaces.
 Yikes!

-Ask yourself: are you ready to commit to this level of rigour?
-It applies to the runtime too, so it means: no garbage collector, and no fancy allocator.
-It probably means no threads as well.
-If you're not willing to go _all the way_ then IMO there's not much point in using instruction count.
-It's a PITA compared to just measuring wall-time, and not worth if your variance is dominated by other things.
+If don't go _all the way_ then IMO you should still be estimating a confidence interval.

 [measureme PR]: https://github.com/rust-lang/measureme/pull/143
 [measureme writeup]: https://hackmd.io/sH315lO2RuicY-SEt7ynGA?view